hudikhq/hoodik/README.md

 ## Features

-We designed Hoodik with a central goal: to store your files securely.
-Your files are encrypted and decrypted on your device during downloading and uploading.
+Hoodik is designed with a central goal: to store your files securely.
+Files are encrypted and decrypted on your device during download and upload.

-To ensure end-to-end encryption is as fast as possible and to enable file sharing among application users, we chose a hybrid encryption approach:
+To ensure end-to-end encryption remains fast and efficient while enabling file sharing among application users, a hybrid encryption approach is used:
 - Upon registration, each user receives a generated RSA key pair.
-- We store your keys with your information on the server, private key is encrypted with your passphrase (so choose a good one).
+- We store your keys, encrypted with your passphrase, with your information on the server (choose a robust passphrase).
-- We encrypt files with a randomly generated AES key during upload.
+- Files are encrypted with a randomly generated AES key during upload.
-- We encrypt the file's AES key with the user's public key and store it in the database, thus linking the user and the file.
+- The file's AES key is encrypted with the user's public key and stored in the database, linking the user and the file.

-To enable you to search through your files without leaving plaintext metadata in the database, we've set the following mechanism in place:
+We've created a mechanism to enable search through your files without leaving plaintext metadata in the database:
-- We tokenize any data about the file considered searchable (name, metadata, etc.).
+- Any searchable data about the file (like name, metadata, etc.) is tokenized.
-- We hash the resulting tokens and store them in the database as file tokens.
+- The resulting tokens are hashed and stored in the database as file tokens.
 - When you perform a search, we perform the same operation on your search query and transmit it to the server.
-- The server matches tokens to the query, and fetches corresponding files from the database.
+- The server matches tokens to the query and fetches the corresponding files from the database.

-We created a process for publicly sharing links to files that doesn't leak the actual file's AES key:
+The process for publicly sharing links to files protects the actual file's AES key:
-- We generate a random AES key for the link.
+- A random AES key is generated for the link.
-- We encrypt the file metadata with the link key.
+- The file metadata is encrypted with the link key.
-- We encrypt the original file's AES key with the link key.
+- The original file's AES key is encrypted with the link key.
-- We encrypt the link key with the owner's RSA key (enabling the owner to retrieve the key anytime).
+- The link key is encrypted with the owner's RSA key (enabling the owner to retrieve the key anytime).
-- When someone clicks the link, the link key will either be included in the link `https://.../links/{id}#link-key`, or the user will have to input it in the client app before starting the download.
+- When someone clicks the link, the link key will either be included in the link `https://.../links/{id}#link-key`, or they need to input it in the client app before starting the download.
-- On the download request, the link key is sent to the server where the actual file key is decrypted in-memory.
+- On the download request, the link key is sent to the server where the actual file key is decrypted in memory.
-- The file content is streamed for download while being decrypted in-memory.
+- The file content is streamed for download and is decrypted in memory.

 For RSA, we employ 2048-bit [PKCS#1](https://en.wikipedia.org/wiki/PKCS_1) keys, and for AES, we use [AEAD Ascon-128a](https://ascon.iaik.tugraz.at/).
-We have detailed usage of the crypto in the `cryptfns` workspace member.
-Our encryption setup offers the best performance results we’ve seen to date.
+You can find detailed usage of the crypto in the `cryptfns` workspace member.
+We chose this encryption setup because it offers impressive performance results.

-We store files in chunks and encrypt each chunk individually.
-This method enables concurrent uploading and downloading of chunks, thereby offsetting encryption overhead.
+Files are stored in chunks and each chunk is encrypted individually.
+This enables concurrent uploading and downloading of chunks to offset encryption overhead.

-*In the case of downloading publicly linked files, the shared key solely unlocks the link.
-Within the link, we've encrypted the actual file key, which then decrypts the file as it downloads.
-This design ensures that the person receiving the shared link never receives the file key.
+*Just to note, in the case of downloading publicly linked files, the shared key only unlocks the link.
+The actual file key is encrypted within the link and decrypts the file as it downloads.
+This design ensures the person receiving the shared link never gets the file key.

-**We offer the option of server-based encryption and decryption, which could be a fallback solution if the client is running on a device with limited computing power.
-However, we anticipate that this feature will rarely need to be used.*
+**We provide the option of server-based encryption and decryption as a fallback solution if the client runs on a device with limited computing power.
+However, this feature is expected to be used rarely.*

 ## Installing via Docker